Support matrix for Azure Update Manager

-This article details the Windows and Linux operating systems supported and system requirements for machines or servers managed by update management center (preview) including the supported regions and specific versions of the Windows Server and Linux operating systems running on Azure VMs or machines managed by Arc-enabled servers.
+This article details the Windows and Linux operating systems supported and system requirements for machines or servers managed by Update Manager including the supported regions and specific versions of the Windows Server and Linux operating systems running on Azure VMs or machines managed by Arc-enabled servers.

 Update sources supported

 Windows: Windows Update Agent (WUA) reports to Microsoft Update by default, but you can configure it to report to Windows Server Update Services (WSUS).
-If you configure WUA to report to WSUS, based on the WSUS's last synchronization with Microsoft update, the results in the update management center (preview) might differ to what the Microsoft update shows.
+If you configure WUA to report to WSUS, based on the WSUS's last synchronization with Microsoft update, the results in the Update Manager might differ to what the Microsoft update shows.
 You can specify sources for scanning and downloading updates using specify intranet Microsoft Update service location.
 To restrict machines to the internal update service, see Do not connect to any Windows Update Internet locations

 Linux: You can configure Linux machines to report to a local or public YUM or APT package repository.
-The results shown in update management center (preview) depend on where the machines are configured to report.
+The results shown in Update Manager depend on where the machines are configured to report.

 Types of updates supported

 Update Manager supports operating system updates for both Windows and Linux.

 Update Manager doesn't support driver Updates.

 By default, the Windows Update client is configured to provide updates only for Windows operating system.
 If you enable the Give me updates for other Microsoft products when I update Windows setting, you also receive updates for other Microsoft products, including security patches for Microsoft SQL Server and other Microsoft software.